You’re always eating, but always hungry. What’s going on?

 Controlling Hunger with Nutrients

-Foods that are high in nutrient also help keep hunger away, not by slowing digestion, but by satisfying your body’s needs.
+Foods that are high in nutrients also help keep hunger away, not by slowing digestion, but by satisfying your body’s needs.

 Receptors in your small intestine monitor the nutrients passing into your body, and if there is a sufficient amount that information is passed on to your brain which says basically,